-This degree provides a unique opportunity to study the impact of nutrition on health and disease, from the cell and molecular level through to people and populations.
+This professionally accredited degree provides a unique opportunity to study the impact of nutrition on health and disease, from the cell and molecular level through to people and populations.

 You will also discover the impact of food composition and processing on nutritional value, quality and consumer acceptance.

-At all Stages you can choose optional modules from other areas of the University, including marketing, psychology, biology and biomedical sciences, enabling you to develop skills appropriate for all areas of the food industry and research.
+You may also choose modules from other subject areas - including marketing, psychology, biology and biomedical sciences - to develop skills appropriate for all areas of the food industry and research.

 See the Association of Nutrition's website for further benefits of studying on an accredited course.